+Control: The first step in controlling aquatic weeds is to properly identify the type of weed that is in the pond.
+Aquatic weeds are classified into four categories

+- floating plants

+- submerged plants

+- emersed plants

+- marginal plants

-The first step in controlling aquatic weeds is correctly identifying the weed.
-Aquatic weeds are classified into five categories: floating plants, submerged plants, emersed plants, and marginal plants.
-If you are unsure what type of aquatic weeds are in your pond, you can bring a sample to your local Extension office for identification.
+If you are unsure what type of aquatic weeds are in your pond, you can bring a sample to your local Extension Office for identification.

-When it comes to aquatic weeds, there are many options for control.
+When it comes to aquatic weeds there are many options for control.
 These options are described below.

-- Mechanical and physical control Pulling, raking, or physically removing weeds.
-This can be a good way to control small quantities. - Biological Grass carp are a non-native, plant-eating fish that will reduce the abundance of some aquatic plants.
-However, grass carp are not the "fix-all" regarding aquatic plant management because they prefer certain types of plants over others, which can limit their usefulness.
+• Mechanical and physical control - Pulling, raking or physically removing weeds.
+This can be a good way to control small quantities.

+• Biological - Grass carp are a non-native, plant-eating fish that will reduce the abundance of some aquatic plants.
+However, grass carp are not the "fix-all" in terms of aquatic plant management because they prefer certain types of plants over others which can limit their usefulness.

-• Herbicides - There are several aquatic herbicides for controlling pond weeds, but you must match the correct product with the correct weed.
+• Herbicides - There are a number of herbicides that control aquatic weeds, but you must match the correct product with the correct weed.
 Always read the label for specific rates and application instructions, and follow any restrictions that apply.

-When managing a pond, remember that prevention and quick action are the best defenses against pond weeds overtaking a pond.
-It is also important to remember that aquatic plants are part of the natural ecosystem and provide many benefits to the surrounding aquatic life.
+When managing a pond, it is important to remember, that prevention and quick action will be the best lines of defense when it comes to controlling aquatic weeds.
+It is also important to remember that aquatic plants are part of the natural ecosystem and provide many benefits to surrounding aquatic life.

-For more information, contact Adaven Rohling, Diversified Agriculture and Natural Resource Agent, Wildcat District, at 620-331-2690 or adaven@ksu.edu.
+For more information, please contact Adaven Scronce, Diversified Agriculture and Natural Resource Agent, adaven@ksu.edu or (620) 331-2690.

-Kansas State University Agricultural Experiment Station and Cooperative Extension Service K-State Research and Extension is an equal opportunity provider and employer.
-Issued in furtherance of Cooperative Extension work, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Director of K-State Research and Extension, Kansas State University, County Extension Councils, Extension Districts
+Kansas State University Agricultural Experiment Station and Cooperative Extension Service

+K-State Research and Extension is an equal opportunity provider and employer.
+Issued in furtherance of Cooperative Extension work, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Director of K-State Research and Extension, Kansas State University, County Extension Councils, Extension Districts.